pmalmgren/petermalmgren.com/content/prometheus-101.md

 metric_name{label="label2"} 90000
 ```

 Once you have Prometheus up and running, you configure it to scrape a specified endpoint.
-Configuring Prometheus is outside the scope of this article, but if you're using [Prometheus Operator](https://github.com/coreos/prometheus-operator) you can configure your cluster Prometheus instance to scrape custom or service specific metrics with a [ServiceMonitor] (https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md).
+Configuring Prometheus is outside the scope of this article, but if you're using [Prometheus Operator](https://github.com/coreos/prometheus-operator) you can configure your cluster Prometheus instance to scrape custom or service specific metrics with a [ServiceMonitor](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md).

 ## PromQL Metrics